 - Need a bleed of 3mm on each side, so add it to the card size in the calculation.

 - You cannot have more than 80 cards in a sheet unless it is a standard playing card size as specifically mentioned below.

 - Cards with rich artwork might not be suitable for small or large printing plates, ask us.

 - You cannot choose two different plates for the same cards, as the color will not come out even.
 If you choose large sheet you must continue with it.
 You cannot have one large sheet and one small sheet in the same deck of cards.

-Because, Generally speaking, there are three types of papers that can be used for any playing cards: white core, blue core, and black core.
-Some factories offer some gray core paper, but Hero Time does not use it, as they are such low quality.
+There are three types of paper that can be used for any playing cards: white core, blue core, and black core.
+Some factories offer a gray core paper, but we at Hero Time stay away from it due to its poor quality.

-You can use any type of boxes for playing cards.
-If your game is an independent card game and has only cards in it, it is most recommended to use the tuck box (the same box used in poker cards), as it keeps the prices as low as possible.
-Because, if you have over 80 cards in your game, or you would like your card game to be more prestigious, the best box for that will be the flip box, that has a magnetic latch and a one piece box.
+You can use any boxes for playing cards.
+If your game is an independent card game with only cards in it, using the tuck box (the same box used in poker cards) is most recommended, as it keeps the prices as low as possible.
+If you have over 100 cards in your game, you might want to consider a small two-piece box.
+If you woould like your card game to be more prestigious, the best box for that will be the flip box, which has a magnetic latch and a one-piece box.

 You can learn more about boxes in our box page.

 How to Calculate the Size of the Box